alexyuly/chil/README.md

 ## 2 Source code

 Chil source code is formatted according to the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
-Each source file has an extension of either `.domain` or `.schema`, according to its purpose.
+The source code for each component consists of one required file with a `.domain` extension, and an optional second file with a `.schema` extension.

 ### 2.1 Domain source files

 The domain source file is an optional file with a `.domain` extension.
-It defines the type of data which each input of a given component is allowed to receive from a connection.
-These types, known as the component *domain*, are checked at compile time.
-The name of the domain source file is the name of the component for which the domain is defined.
+It is formatted as YAML document with a dictionary mapping names of inputs to types.
+The name of the file is the name of the component for which the given domain is defined.
+A domain defines static type checking for a component's inputs.
+The compiler checks the explicit type of each input against the implicit type of each connected output.
+(Note: connections are specified within the `.schema` file.)

-#### 2.1.1 Domain source file format

-The domain source file is a valid YAML document.
-It contains a dictionary which maps names of input streams to type references.

 ### 2.2 Schema source files

-The required schema source file for a given component is expressed as a YAML document with a dictionary mapping names of inputs to references to streams.
+The schema source file is a required file with a `.schema` extension.
+It is formatted as YAML document with a dictionary mapping names of inputs to references to streams.

 #### 2.2.1 References to streams

 Each key in a component's dictionary is mapped to a reference to a stream which exists within the component.
 These streams are constructed implicitly by Chil at compile time.
 Each stream is part of an object, which is an instance of a child component.
 A "reference to a stream" can be expressed in multiple forms:

-1. the name of a component, for the main input of the single object of that type
+1. just the name of a component, for the main input of a single anonymous object of that type
   - for example, `echo`
-2. the name of a component followed by an `@` ("at") *preposition* with a locally unique ID, for the main input of the locally unique instance of that component
+2. the name of a component followed by an `@` ("at") *preposition* with a locally unique ID, which may be empty, for the main input of the locally unique instance of that component
   - for example, `document events @mousemove`
-  - Note, if no id is provided, such as `document events @`, then a locally unique, anonymous instance is referenced.
-Since it is anonymous, it can't be referenced anywhere else.
+  - or, for example, `document events @`
 3. one of (1) or (2), followed by an `->` ("arrow") *preposition* to the name of an input of that object
   - for example, `gate ->state`
   - or, for example, `delay @my delay ->state`